pulumi/docs/content/blog/infrastructure-testing-got-better/index.md

 ## Testing with Policies

 In addition to resource testing with mocks, we can test the entire stack with policies.
-This example ensures that the EKs cluster uses version 1.13 deployed on a custom VPC.
+This example ensures that the EKS cluster uses version 1.13 deployed on a custom VPC.

 infrastructure: